zyx/manual/FAQ.md

 # FAQ

-## When will Rack 1.0 be ready?

-Rack is currently in Beta (thus the version 0.x), so by using it, you are an "early tester".
-Don't worry, Rack 1.0 will also be free open-source software.

-In order for Rack to earn its "1.0" designation, it must improve in the following three fronts.

-### Compatibility
-Since I am an "indie developer", I cannot yet afford to test Rack on every combination of hardware on the market.
-With the introduction of commercial VCV plugin sales, I will soon be able to invest in hardware that is known to have compatibility problems with Rack.
-If you are willing to lend me hardware to test, email contact@vcvrack.com for details.

-### Stability
-Rack is not ready to be trusted for live use, although some musicians have used it successfully in live performances.
-In order for Rack to be considered "stable", it must produce audio with no clicks or pops on modern hardware for several minutes and must crash less than once per several days of continuous use.
-Currently, stability in Rack is the most developed among these three fronts.

-### Performance
-Depending on your CPU and graphics card, Rack may consume high CPU/GPU resources and therefore increase your laptop's fan speed.
-I am aware of this, so there is no need to inform me.

-To answer the original question, there is currently no time estimate for 1.0.

 ## My audio interface / MIDI device doesn't work.

 Make sure the device drivers are up to date for your operating system.